Astroparticle and Cosmology Laboratory

 The laboratory is a "Mixed Research Unit" in French terminology, funded by Paris Diderot University, the Centre national de la recherche scientifique (represented by three of its Institutes: mainly IN2P3, but also INSU and INP), the Commissariat à l'énergie atomique et aux énergies alternatives, and the Paris Observatory.

-The first director of the laboratory was Pierre Binetruy (2005-2013).
+The first director of the laboratory was Pierre Binétruy (2005-2013).
 From January 2014 until December 2017 the director was Stavros Katsanevas, followed by Sotiris Loucatos, and Antoine Kouchner (since July 2018).

 Research activities

 Cosmology

-This group, headed by Kenneth Ganga, includes two main areas of research:
+This group, headed by Cyrille Rosset, includes two main areas of research: